Do you have a project that requires fuel supply for back-up power?

 2 x SuperVault Cylindrical tanks holding 22,000L each with an IL4 rating were used to run the boilers for the hospital.

 Fuelchief supplied a SuperVault Rectangular 2,000L tank to the Australian Corrections Department – Cessnock Prison in NSW.
-The tank located inside the services room next to the generator.
+The tank is located inside the services room next to the generator.

 Scott Base Antarctica